Creating and Running Tasks

 Task Context

-Tasks maintain their own context, which can include:
+Tasks maintain their own context, which can include:- Instructions: What needs to be done

 - Context: Additional information needed for the task